-June 2021
+June 2022

-Dear English II Enriched Students and Parents/Guardians,
+Dear Grade 9 Honors English Students and Parents/Guardians,

 Summer reading is part of West Senior's English curriculum.
 Reading books during the summer helps develop lifelong reading habits.
-Also, it assists students in preparing for the New York State Common Core Exam and the Advanced Placement Exam.
+Also, it assists students in preparing for the New York State Regents Exam and the Advanced Placement Exam.

-Listed below is the summer reading title for English II Enriched.
-While not a requirement, I highly recommend purchasing the book so students can annotate the text as they read.
+Listed below is the summer reading title for Grade 9 Honors.
+I highly recommend purchasing the book so students can annotate the text as they read.
 Alternatively, students may be able to get a physical copy through the public library, depending on the availability of public services.
-Students may also access an electronic version via Overdrive through the West Seneca Public Library https://bepl.ent.sirsi.net/client/en_US/default.
+Students may also access an electronic version via Overdrive through the West Seneca Public Library at https://bepl.ent.sirsi.net/client/en\US/default.
 There are also free audiobooks and full-text pdfs available online.
 I encourage students to reach out to me (jschubring@wscschools.org) if they need assistance utilizing these resources or getting a copy of the book.
-Students will need to use their books to complete the Enriched Program Summer Reading Journal.
+Students will need to use their books to complete the Enriched Program Summer Reading Journal, which is on the next page.

 Students should read the text and complete the Enriched Program Summer Reading Journal by the end of August.
-Students will turn in their Enriched Program Reading Journals by September 10th.
+Students will turn in their Enriched Program Reading Journals by September 9th.
 This assignment and additional classwork on the book will be assessed in the first marking period.

-English II Enriched with Mrs. Schubring
+Grade 9 Honors with Mrs. Schubring

-Read The Alchemist by Paulo Coelho and keep a reading journal according to the directions on the Enriched Program Reading Journal criteria.
-Please be sure to read the correct book.
+Read The Alchemist by Paulo Coelho and keep a reading journal according to the directions on the Enriched Program Summer Reading Journal criteria. \Please be sure to read the correct book.
 There are many books with the title The Alchemist.
 You must read The Alchemist written by Paulo Coelho.

-If students have any questions about the Enriched summer reading requirement or journal, they are encouraged to email me this summer for clarification, jschubring@wscschools.org.
+If students have any questions about the Grade 9 Honors summer reading requirement or journal, they are encouraged to email me this summer for clarification at jschubring@wscschools.org.